-Sounds to good to be true doesn’t it.
+Sounds too good to be true, doesn’t it.
 Peanut butter… no bake… less than 100 calories.
-We live in a world of convenience, and all too often we choose to reach for the sugar packed granola bars or trans-fat laden potato chips when looking for a quick fix.
+We live in a world of convenience, and all too often when looking for a quick fix we reach for the sugar-packed granola bars or trans-fat laden potato chip.
 What if I told you that a healthy and tasty treat may only require 15 minutes of your time?
 Put ingredients into a bowl and roll into balls, easy right?
-And in return you will get 3 weeks worth of these healthy and convenient peanut butter energy balls!
+And in return, you will get 3 weeks worth of these healthy and convenient no-bake 100 calorie peanut butter energy balls.

 “Peanuts are rich in monounsaturated fats which are a major component of the heart-healthy, Mediterranean diet and have been linked to a decreased risk of cardiovascular disease.”

 Why I Made These 100 Calorie Peanut Butter Energy Balls

 I love making these energy balls with kids.
 The recipe can be used as more of a guide and kids can choose to add some of their favourite ingredients.
 If the mixture looks too dry, add more honey/maple syrup or water.
 If it looks too runny, add more oats or peanut butter.

 I do food workshops quite often, and very often we make energy balls.
 I tend to use a lot of dates in my energy balls but I’ve found that not everyone is a fan of dates.
 These energy balls are bound together not by dates, but by the ratio of peanut butter and honey – no dates required.

 To help make it easier to make better snack choices, it is helpful to have something healthy always on hand.
 I love making a big batch of these energy balls and freezing them for when I need them.
 They even taste great frozen!

 Peanut Butter Myths Busted

 Does My Peanut Butter Contain The Carcinogen Afloxtoxin?